Mais oui! Vanessa Hudgens makes debut on Broadway as 'Gigi'

-NEW YORK (Reuters) - Nearly 50 years after Leslie Caron captured hearts in the film “Gigi,” actress Vanessa Hudgens is tackling the role in her Broadway debut in a more modern musical version of the French story.
+NEW YORK, April 9 (Reuters) - Nearly 50 years after Leslie Caron captured hearts in the film “Gigi,” actress Vanessa Hudgens is tackling the role in her Broadway debut in a more modern musical version of the French story.

 The revival of Alan Jay Lerner and Frederick Loewe’s musical based on the character in French writer Colette’s 1944 novella of the same name opened at the Neil Simon Theatre on Wednesday night.